-GASB 77 REPORTING LETTER GENERATOR - FY2017 (for use disclosing Chapter 403 Urban Renewal/Tax Increment Financing agreements)
+GASB 77 CHAPTER 403 REPORTING LETTER GENERATOR - FY2022 (for use disclosing Chapter 403 Urban Renewal/Tax Increment Financing agreements)

-GASB 77 CHAPTER 404 TAX ABATEMENT CALCULATOR & LETTER TEMPLATE (for use with Chapter 404 Urban Revitalization tax abatements)
+GASB 77 CHAPTER 404 TAX ABATEMENT LETTER GENERATOR - FY2022 (for use with Chapter 404 Urban Revitalization tax abatements)

 Below is a recoreded webinar from Department of Management and Auditor of State about the GASB 77 rule and how it will effect local governments in Iowa.
 Also covered is the function of the GASB 77 disclosure tools above.

 FREQUENTLY ASKED QUESTIONS

 While most Governmental Accounting Standards Board (GASB) Statements only impact cities which are required to prepare financial statements, GASB Statement No. 77 (GASB 77), Tax Abatements, is an exception.
 Every city which makes payments during the year ending June 30, on tax increment financing (TIF) development agreements, rebates or grants will play an important role in implementing GASB 77.

 GASB 77 requires governments to disclose in the notes to their financial statements the amount of revenues they promise to forgo through agreements with individuals or entities which promise to take specific actions after the agreements have been entered into that contribute to economic development or otherwise benefit the governments or the citizens of those governments.

 GASB 77 also requires governments to disclose in the notes to their financial statements the portion of revenues which the government would have otherwise received that other governments have promised to forgo through their tax abatement agreements.